featurehub-io/featurehub/sdks/typescript/client-typescript-eventsource/README.md

     - `isSet('FEATURE_KEY')` - in case a feature value is not set (_null_) (this can only happen for strings, numbers and json types), this check returns _false_.
   If a feature doesn't exist - returns _false_.
 Otherwise, returns _true_.

-  And there are several other useful methods on the API.

 `nodejs`